Asteraceae: Sunflower Family – Senecio Tribe: miscellaneous

 Notes:

-A small plant, annual, with a single erect but branched stem.
+A small annual plant, with a single erect, branched stem.
 The leaves are alternate, mostly sessile; the blades pinnately divided into 2–15 linear lobes.
-There are 5–13 yellow (occasionally white) ray flowers with a yellow stigma and 20–60 disk flowers with white anthers.
+There are 5–13 yellow ray flowers (occasionally white) with a yellow stigma, and 20–60 disk flowers with white anthers.
 Uncommon, most easily seen just inside the Jolon entrance to Fort Hunter Liggett.

 Cape Ivy – Delairea odorata